WolfoIsBestWolf/ror2-LittleGameplayTweaks/mod-LittleGameplayTweaks/README.md

 Faster Interactables : Printers, Scrappers and Shrines take less time between uses.

 A new rare interactable, Mili-Multi Shop.

-Primordial Teleporter will always have a Purple Orb to Void Locust.\
-Deep Void Signal now takes 45 seconds instead of 60.

 Red to White Cauldrons now grant 4 White items instead of 3.\
 Shrine of Blood now costs 50/70/90% blood.\